newnetdev/NetworkToCode-Class/labs/Lab_09_Exploring_Nested_Objects.md

 ##### Step 6

-Verify the single key of the dictionary by using the `values` method.
+Verify the single key of the dictionary by using the `keys` method.

 ```python
 >>> print(content.keys())